jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10.5.md

 We also want to apologise for the late release: We wanted to make 10.5 possible this Christmas, but we always found that something wasn't complete or finished yet.
 We hope you will forgive us after trying it (*and maybe send us some cakes*)!

-Although we tried hard, we are even unsure if we got covered everything that's new.
-We sure hope we have!.
-Anyway, you're advised to take some popcorn before continuing.
-Grab some popcorn and get ready to dive in!
+Although we tried hard, there's so much packed into this release that we are still unsure if this blog post actually manages to cover all the awesome new features.
+We sure hope it does!
+Either way, there's a lot of content to cover so grab some popcorn and get ready to dive in!

 # Key Features